trackmania-rl/tmrl/README.md

 # TMRL

-TrackMania through Reinforcement Learning (`tmrl`) consists of a Real-Time Gym environment and a distributed framework for training your AIs in real time.
+TrackMania through Reinforcement Learning (`tmrl`) consists of a Gym environment and a distributed framework for training AIs in real time.
-It is demonstrated on the TrackMania 2020 and Trackmania Nations Forever video games.
+It is demonstrated on the TrackMania 2020 video game.

 ![example](readme/img/video_lidar.gif)